 3. Think Mediterranean

-The Mediterranean diet is a style of eating which follow’s this whole-food approach and there is good evidence that this way of eating is linked with a lower risk of diseases such as: heart disease, stroke, diabetes, obesity and cancer2-7.
+The Mediterranean diet is a style of eating which follow’s this whole-food approach and there is good evidence that this way of eating is linked with a lower risk of diseases such as: heart disease, stroke, diabetes and cancer2-7.

 The benefits of the Mediterranean diet are thought to be related to much more than the nutrients it contains, but an overall healthy lifestyle which includes regular physical activity, less stress, and a focus on eating socially8-9.